Worldly influences, color and inviting comfort define Portuguese home design.

-You can invest in the world’s best contemporary home furniture, or have a house of beautifully preserved furnishings from another era.
+You can invest in the world’s best contemporary home furniture, have a house of beautifully preserved furnishings from another era or even follow the interior design trends of 2022.
 However, it can be argued that what makes the interior design of a particular home unforgettable—and uniquely your own—are the one-of-a-kind accessories acquired and curated from years of travel.

 The Portuguese have known this for centuries.
 As one of the leaders of maritime and commerce from the Renaissance forward, they brought their artistic and artisanal influences to Brazil, China, India and North America.
 Today, many of those global influences have returned to the motherland, bringing this form of eclecticism into the 21st Century.